 The former four-plex at 160 Kenwood Avenue has been demolished to make way for a new nine-plex.

 Vice-President Donna Niven and President Bill Kinoshameg with the first round of 2013 Wigwamen Scholarship winners.

 The project to re-build and expand 160 Kenwood Avenue is underway!

 Wigwamen's 2013 annual barbeque for tenants at Christie Pitts Park.

 The first floor walls of 160 Kenwood Avenue being constructed.

 Sewells super, “Auntie Donna”, and her super dog, Pebbles.

 Founded in 1972, Wigwamen Incorporated is Ontario’s oldest and largest urban Native housing provider.
-With 230 units scattered throughout the City of Toronto, a 92-unit apartment building for families and singles in Scarborough, a 60-unit apartment building in Northeast Scarborough, a 103-unit apartment complex for seniors in downtown Toronto, and a brand new 41-unit apartment building under construction in Ottawa, Wigwamen is committed to providing decent, safe and affordable housing to thousands of Aboriginal and non-Aboriginal families, singles and seniors.
+With 230 units scattered throughout the City of Toronto, a 92-unit apartment building for families and singles in Scarborough, a 60-unit apartment building in Northeast Scarborough, a 103-unit apartment complex for seniors in downtown Toronto, and a brand new 41-unit apartment building in Ottawa, Wigwamen is committed to providing decent, safe and affordable housing to thousands of Aboriginal and non-Aboriginal families, singles and seniors.